 Which test is more difficult?

 In short, neither test is inherently more difficult, but due to the differences between the tests, some students find one more challenging than the other.
-In the end, it is often a matter of personal taste.
-The best way to know which test is right for you is to take both of them and see how they feel to you.
-You might be surprised by the results.
-Often students are sure that one exam is the best one for them but they do better on the other.
-Compare your SAT and ACT practice scores.
-Remember, you can also submit both tests in your application.
+The best way to know which test is a better fit for you is to take a practice SAT and a practice ACT and compare the score reports and your preference for either format.

 CONCORDANCE TOOLS